PALLADIUM :

 PRODUCTION OF PALLADIUM:

-Since palladium occurs in group of metals, it is produced from the remains/residue left behind in the production of another metal, mostly nickel.
-The chemical difference of the metals is taken into consideration in the process of separating them.
+Since palladium occurs in a group of metals, it is produced from the residue left behind in the production of another metal, mostly nickel.
+The chemical differences of the metals are taken into consideration in the process of separating them.

 Firstly, the residue is dissolved in aqua regia, which allows all the metals to form their nitrates.
 If silver is found to be present, then it is separated by forming silver chloride.
-When different kinds of elements are added to the mixture, all the elements get separated eventually.
-In this process, metals like rhodium sulfate, ruthenium, osmium, palladium and others get extracted from the residue and are compiled for commercial usage.
+When different kinds of elements are added to the mixture, all the elements eventually get separated.
+In this process, metals like rhodium sulfate, ruthenium, osmium, palladium, and others are extracted from the residue and compiled for commercial usage.

 Extraction :

 Palladium is otherwise extracted from platinum ores after platinum and gold have been removed.
-The metal is first converted to palladium chloride (PdCl2) and then purified as pure palladium.
+The metal is first converted to palladium chloride (PdCl2) and then purified to pure palladium.

 Applications :